In letter to CJI, UP judge alleges sexual harassment by senior, says she wants to end life

 She said she complained to the Allahabad High Court chief justice and the administrative judge in the High Court in 2022, but they did not take action.

-A judge from Uttar Pradesh has written an open letter to Chief Justice of India DY Chandrachud alleging that she was sexually harassed by a senior judge and his associates during her previous posting.
+A judge from Uttar Pradesh has written an open letter to Chief Justice of India DY Chandrachud alleging that she had been sexually harassed by a senior judge and his associates during her previous posting, and that she wants to end her life.

-In the letter, she sought permission from Chief Justice Chandrachud to end her life, saying that she had not even been able to secure a fair inquiry for herself, let alone justice.
+In the letter, she said that she had not even been able to secure a fair inquiry for herself, let alone justice.

-On Friday, under the directions of Chief Justice Chandrachud, a communication was sent to the Allahabad High Court seeking the current status of all the complaints filed by the judge, Bar and Bench reported.
+On Friday, under the directions of Chief Justice Chandrachud, a communication was sent to the Allahabad High Court seeking the status of all the complaints filed by the judge, Bar and Bench reported.

 The secretary general of the Supreme Court was informed on Thursday night that Acting Chief Justice Manoj Kumar Gupta of the Allahabad High Court has also taken cognisance of the matter.